 I'm not complaining, mind; but driving my son to football practice, as we go past the "hiring enclosure" where lawless trespassers in our country — I beg their pardons, I mean "undocumented migrant workers" — assemble, I find myself wondering if perhaps I wouldn't be better off joining them for a day's work landscaping or roofing.

 The new sweatshops.
 I was just talking to a schoolteacher friend — 50-something, close to retirement.
 As we talked, his phone went off.
-He had a conversation.
+He excused himself and had a conversation.
 When he was through he told me about it.

 He: That was Mrs. Choo from the sweatshop.